Ireland became a Party to the WHO Framework Convention on Tobacco Control on February 5, 2006.

 The Broadcasting Authority of Ireland General Commercial Communications Code and the European Communities (Audiovisual Media Services) Regulations 2010 (S.I.
 No. 258/2010) regulate broadcasting and other audiovisual media and implement Directive 2010/13/EU of the European Parliament and of the Council of 10 March 2010.

 The European Union (Manufacture, Presentation and Sale of Tobacco and Related Products) Regulations 2016 (S.I.
-No. 271 of 2016) implement Directive 2014/40/EU and require combined text/graphic warnings occupying 65 percent of the front and back of most smoked tobacco product packages manufactured after May 20, 2016.
+No. 271 of 2016) (as amended) implement Directive 2014/40/EU and require combined text/graphic warnings occupying 65 percent of the front and back of most smoked tobacco product packages manufactured after May 20, 2016.
 Products manufactured before this date may be sold until May 20, 2017.
 These regulations also regulate cross-border distance sales, e-cigarettes and herbal smoked products.
 These regulations repeal the European Communities (Manufacture, Presentation and Sale of Tobacco Products) Regulations 2003 (S.I.
 No. 425 of 2003), 2008 (S.I.
 No. 255 of 2008), 2011 (S.I.
 No. 655 of 2011), and the Public Health (Tobacco) (General and Combined Warnings) Regulations 2011 (S.I.
 No. 656 of 2011).
 The Public Health (Standardised Packaging of Tobacco) Act 2015 was passed in March 2015 and requires standardized (plain) packaging for all tobacco products.
 The Act was amended by the Health (Miscellaneous Provisions) Act 2017, and implementing regulations are contained in the Public Health (Standardised Packaging of Tobacco) Regulations 2017 (S.I.
 No. 422 of 2017).

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.